1947–48 Bolivarian Games

-The II Bolivarian Games (Spanish: Juegos Bolivarianos) were a multi-sport event held between December 25, 1947, and January 8, 1948, at the Estadio Nacional de Perú in Lima, Perú.
+The II Bolivarian Games (Juegos Bolivarianos) were a multi-sport event held between December 25, 1947, and January 8, 1948, at the Estadio Nacional de Perú in Lima, Peru.
 The Games were organized by the Bolivarian Sports Organization (ODEBO).

 Originally, the Games were scheduled until January 6, 1948.
 However, during the Games, the organizing committee realized that the football competition and some other events could not be finished in time, and decided to extend until January 8, 1948.

 The Games were officially opened by Peruvian president José Luís Bustamante y Rivero.
 The Colegio Militar Leoncio Prado in Callao served as "Bolivarian Village" (Villa Bolivariana) to host the athletes.